KelvCodes/-Food-Donation-App/README.md

 ---

 ## 🚀 How to Use
-1️⃣ **Add a Job** – Enter job details like company, position, and application date. 🏢
+1️⃣ **Add Food Listing** – Donors can upload details about available food. 🥖🥦

 2️⃣ **Track Your Progress** – Mark jobs as **Applied, Interviewed, or Offered**. 🎯